AndreaMattone/unito_project_TAASS/README.md

 # TAASSproject

+# BACKEND

+Launch 2 microservices on docker:
 For the backend follow the instruction https://github.com/AndreaMattone/Spike_SpringDockerPostgres (open two intellij projects for each microservie and follow the steps for each project)

+Launch the gateway in intellij

+# FRONTEND
 For the web frontend
 /**
  * npm i react-router-dom         //Routing